 Department of the Interior (DOI) uses sound science to manage and sustain America's lands, water, wildlife, and energy resources while honoring the nation's responsibilities to tribal nations and advocating for America's island communities.

 Applying for a Federal Grant

 With rare exception, a grant application to a federal agency listed above will need to be submitted by an Authorized Organizational Representative (AOR) via grants.gov or, in the case of NSF proposals, via research.gov.
-For nearly all grants.gov opportunities, UW-Madison proposals must be submitted via Cayuse, a system-to-system software program that helps support complete and error-free proposal submission to grants.gov.
+For nearly all grants.gov opportunities, UW-Madison proposals must be submitted via RAMP, using the SF424 module, which provides a system-to-system mechanism for proposal submission to grants.gov.

 The Principal Investigator (PI) of a proposal will need to work with the SoHE Pre-award Research Administrator, Sarah Marcotte, to prepare the budget, compile all required elements of the proposal, and obtain necessary approvals within the SoHE and on campus (as needed).
 An AOR in the office of Research and Sponsored Programs (RSP) will complete proposal submission on behalf of the PI.

 Budget and Proposal Forms and Templates (SoHE KB doc)